ganeshapp/ganeshapp.github.io/docs/TIL/Pigeonhole-Principle.md

 Focus on these 3 connections: If they are friends, they form a triangle of friends.
 If strangers, the same argument applies.

+## Notes

+The difficulty is not in understanding the principle, which is quite simple, but in applying it to a given problem.
+Setting up the "pigeon" and the "pigeonholes" is the hard part.
+And even identifying if a problem can be solved using the pigeonhole principle is not always obvious.